Abu Yedda

 Abu Yedda, also known as Ibn Yedda Douanas or Yedder, was a Berber leader of the 10th century.
 He was a member of the tribe of Banu Ifran.
 He murdered his uncle Habbous, making the Banu Ifren tribe unhappy.
 Yedda crossed into Spain with Zenetes troops in 992.
 Yedda partnered with the Berbers when they defeated the armies of the King of Spain and the Mehdi.
 He was killed and buried in Spain after the battle.
-His family governed in Cordoba for three centuries.
+His family governed in Córdoba for three centuries.

 Life

 Two accounts of his life survive:

 One claims that he murdered his cousin Yeddou.
 Subsequently, he moved to Spain and became a military leader of the Berber rebellion in Spain around 1009.

 According to Slane, Abu Yedda Ibn Dounas killed Habbous Ibn Ziri, leader of the Banu Ifren dynasty.
 A revolt then broke out against Abu Yedda.
 The latter traveled with his brothers to Spain.
-At that time, the Umayyads of Cordoba were in internal crisis.
+At that time, the Umayyads of Córdoba were in internal crisis.
 Abu Yedda enjoyed a title as a sovereign due to his bravery.
 In 1009, El Mostain gathered the Berbers of Spain.
-He named Cordoba as capital and declared war on El Mehdi.
-The latter had capitulated in Cordoba and he sought help from Don Raymond, tale of Barcelona.
+He named Córdoba as capital and declared war on El Mehdi.
+The latter had capitulated in Córdoba and he sought help from Don Raymond, tale of Barcelona.
 El Mehdi and the King of Galicia marched against El Mostain.
 Abu Yedda died in battle, although the Berbers won the battle.
-Abu Yedda was buried at the battle, on the edge of Guadiaro in the province of Cadiz.
-His sons and grandsons of Abu Yedda governed Cordoba in the tenth century.
+Abu Yedda was buried at the battle, on the edge of Guadiaro in the province of Cádiz.
+His sons and grandsons of Abu Yedda governed Córdoba in the tenth century.